HariSekhon/Knowledge-Base/karpenter.md

 <https://karpenter.sh/>

-Open source cluster autoscaler for cloud
+Open source cluster autoscaler for cloud.

-Easier than using Auto Scaling Groups and the traditional cluster autoscaler
+Easier than using Auto Scaling Groups and the traditional cluster autoscaler.

+Adds finalizers to nodes which blocks deletion until all pods are drained.

+Particularly well suited to burst scale up and scale down use cases such as machine learning jobs.

 ## Install